DataDog/hiring-engineers/answers.md

   The Anomaly graph Identifies strange behavior in a single metric based on the metrics past performance.
   Used for metrics that by nature have natural peaks and valleys.
   It is very hard to set sensible thresholds for these alerts.
-DataDog provides four algorithms to help identify strange behavior.
+DataDog provides four algorithms to help identify strange behavior and does so using historical data.

 [DataDog Anomaly Detection Docs](https://www.datadoghq.com/blog/introducing-anomaly-detection-datadog/)